Navigate home logo

 Planning wastewater upgrades takes time.
 We will continue investigating the viability of Option 2, should an upgrade be needed in the future.

-A project will only be activated once development is certain and funding requirements have been determined and therefore, a forecast delivery timeframe will be established.
+A project will only be activated once development is certain and funding requirements have been determined - at which time a delivery timeframe will be established.

 *Historical Australian Bureau of Statistics data and location specific projection data is considered in establishing a forecast for a town.
 Potential tourist/visitor developments are also considered.
 Based on this information, residential growth in the area is expected to continue.